Emergent Topology of Optimal Networks for Synchrony: Results

 \subsection{Solution in the strongly coupled regime}

 When the coupling budget is large, node strengths significantly exceed corresponding frequency magnitudes, i.e., $s(\omega) \gg |\omega|$.
-In this regime, Eq.~(\ref{s_condition}) simplifies, alongside the stationary state and synchronization equations, yielding a closed-form leading-order solution (see Methods):
+In this regime, Eq.~(\ref{s_condition}) simplifies, alongside the stationary state and order parameter equations, yielding a closed-form leading-order solution (see Methods):

 where we defined $\chi\coloneq 2\int_{0}^{\infty}(\omega-\nu)^{-1/3}\omega g(\omega)d\omega$.

 Equation~\eqref{eq:strongly_coupled:r} reveals a power-law approach to perfect synchrony, with $1 - r \propto b^{-2}$.
 It also enables a direct comparison between the synchrony-enhancing efficacy of the two pairing function branches, $\nu_+(\omega)$ and $\nu_-(\omega)$, as the derivation applies to either.
 Across the family of frequency distributions $g_\alpha(\omega) \propto 1/(1 + \alpha \omega^2)$, the nontrivial branch $\nu_-(\omega)$ consistently yields higher synchrony (Fig.~\ref{fig:strong_coupling_results}(a)), explaining the exclusive convergence of gradient-based optimization to this branch.